-- 4.1 Subject to section 4.3, the NNI Policy applies to the design, administration and interpretation of any Procurement Process, as defined in section 7.1, and the award of any Contract: - (a) to which the Government of Nunavut is a party; - (b) where the Government of Nunavut provides directly more than 51% of the total Contract funds for an identified purchase or purchases; or - (c) where the Government of Nunavut directly provides more than 51% of the annual operating funds of one of the parties. - 4.2 For greater certainty the NNI Policy applies to all Government of Nunavut territorial corporations listed in Schedule B of the Financial Administration Act, R.S.N.W.T.
-(Nu) 1988, c.F-4, including without limitation, Nunavut Arctic College, Qulliq Energy Corporation, Nunavut Housing Corporation, Nunavut Development Corporation, Nunavut Business Credit Corporation and any other subsequently created territorial corporations which are subject to Schedule B.
+- 4.1 Subject to section 4.3, the NNI applies to the design, administration and interpretation of any Procurement Process and the award of any Contract: - (a) to which the Government of Nunavut is a party;

+(b) where the Government of Nunavut provides directly more than 51% of the total Contract funds for an identified purchase or purchases; or

-- 4.3 The NNI Policy does not apply to: - (a) a Contract that provides the Government of Nunavut with insurance against a liability; - (b) a Contract that establishes an employer-employee relationship with the Government of Nunavut; - (c) a sole-sourced Contract, in all cases as described in the Government Contract Regulations, for the supply of goods, services, real property or construction where the Contract Authority reasonably believes: - (i) that the supply thereof is urgently required, and delay would be injurious to the public interest; - (ii) only one party is available and capable of performing the Contract; or - (iii) the value of the Contract will not exceed \$25,000 in the case of a Contract for architectural or engineering services, or \$5,000 in the case of any other type of Contract. - (d) municipalities, except as otherwise provided in sub-sections 4.1(b) or (c), or where the municipality and the Government of Nunavut have come to an agreement for unique or exceptional circumstances; or - (e) a Contract with any other government or government agency. - 4.4 The Government of Nunavut shall provide Nunavut Tunngavik Incorporated, on an annual basis, a list of all Contracts under sub-section 4.3(c).
-For each contract, the list shall contain, at a minimum, an indication of which of the three sole-source justifications under sub-section 4.3(c) the Government of Nunavut exercised, a brief description of the nature of the contract, the name of the selected vendor, and the value of the Contract.
-Within 12 months of the release of the list of contracts and upon written request the Government of Nunavut shall within thirty (30) days of the request provide written justification and reasonable supporting information regarding specific contracts under sub-section 4.3(c) identified by Nunavut Tunngavik Incorporated.
-Where the Government of Nunavut is unable to disclose details of certain Contracts due to concerns based on confidentiality or privilege, the existence of the Contracts and a general description of the contracting activities shall be provided. - 4.5 The NNI Policy will be implemented, in whole or in part, by the Government Contract Regulations, Nu Reg.
-002-2011.
+- (c) where the Government of Nunavut directly provides more than 51% of the annual operating funds of one of the parties. - 4.2 For greater certainty the NNI applies to all Government of Nunavut territorial corporations listed in Schedule B of the Financial Administration Act, R.S.N.W.T.
+(Nu) 1988, c.F-4, including without limitation, Nunavut Arctic College, Qulliq Energy Corporation, Nunavut Housing Corporation, Nunavut Development Corporation, Nunavut Business Credit Corporation and any other subsequently created territorial corporations which are subject to Schedule B. - 4.3 The NNI does not apply to: - (a) a Contract that provides insurance against a liability; - (b) a Contract that establishes an employer-employee relationship; - (c) a sole-sourced Contract for the supply of goods, services, real property or construction where the Contract Authority reasonably believes: - (i) that the supply thereof is urgently required, and delay would be injurious to the public interest, - (ii) only one party is available and capable of performing the Contract, or - (iii) the value of the Contract will not exceed \$25,000 in the case of a Contract for architectural or engineering services, or \$5,000 in the case of any other type of Contract; - (d) municipalities, except as otherwise provided in paragraphs 4.1(b) or (c), or where the municipality and the Government of Nunavut have come to an agreement for unique or exceptional circumstances; - (e) except where paragraph 4.1(b) applies, - (i) public agencies listed in Schedule A or C of the Financial Administration Act, and - (ii) private not-for-profit entities operating at arm's length from the Government of Nunavut; or - (f) a Contract with any other government or government agency. - 4.4 The Government of Nunavut shall provide Nunavut Tunngavik Incorporated, on an annual basis, a list of all Contracts under paragraph 4.3(c).
+For each contract, the list shall contain, at a minimum, an indication of which of the three solesource justifications under paragraph 4.3(c) the Government of Nunavut exercised, a brief description of the nature of the contract, the name of the selected vendor, and the value of the Contract.
+Within 12 months of the release of the list of contracts and upon written request the Government of Nunavut shall within thirty (30) days of the request provide written justification and reasonable supporting information regarding specific contracts under paragraph 4.3(c) identified by Nunavut Tunngavik Incorporated.
+Where the Government of Nunavut is unable to disclose details of certain Contracts due to concerns based on confidentiality or privilege, the existence of the Contracts and a general description of the contracting activities shall be provided.